Rosie-Brigham/fun-with-deeplab/README.md

 # END MH
 ```

-These splits should match the number of files in your training and test sets that you made earlier.
+These splits should match the number of files in the training and test sets that made earlier.
 For example, if `train.txt` has 650 line numbers, `train` is 650.
 Same with `val` and `trainval`.
 If you are trying to segment more than just the background and foreground, `num_classes` should match the number of segmentations you are targeting. `ignore_label=255` just means you are ignoring anything in the segmentation that is white (used in some segmentations to create a clear space division between multiple segmentations).